GoogleCloudPlatform/podcast/site/content/post/episode-77-basecamp-networks-with-craig-ganssle/index.md

 audioSize = 47019060
 categories = ["Customer", "Machine Learning"] date = "2017-05-17T01:07:49Z"
 description = "Basecamp Networks uses Machine Learning to diagnose easily what kind of sickness or parasite a crop might be suffering.
-They're powered by Google Cloud Platform, and their CEO, Craig Ganssle, is here to tell us all about it." draft = false episodeNumber = 77 hosts = ["Francesc Campoy Flores", "Mark Mandel"]
+They're powered by Google Cloud, and their CEO, Craig Ganssle, is here to tell us all about it." draft = false episodeNumber = 77 hosts = ["Francesc Campoy Flores", "Mark Mandel"]